 Parental Alienation Syndrome

-Separation and divorce can put enormous pressure on families, especially families with young children.
+Separation and divorce?can put enormous pressure on families, especially families with young children.
 Parental alienation occurs when one parent attempts to eradicate the relationship between the children and the other parent, and it makes the difficulty of separation even worse.
 So, what is the impact of parental alienation on both the alienated parent and children involved, and how is this issue handled under Australian family law?

 Over my 30+ year professional experience, I have seen multiple cases of parental alienation perpetrated by both mothers and fathers.
 Parental separation in itself does not necessarily harm children.
 However, ongoing conflict between parents, including parental alienation activities, most assuredly does harm children.
 Offending parents often tell me that they are keeping their children safe from their other parent.
 In my experience, the motivations for such behaviour are generally much more to do with punishing or hurting their former partner or taking revenge on their former partner than protecting their children.
 Clearly, there are legitimate situations when children’s safety and well-being must be given priority.
 However, these situations are best dealt with through legal means.